Austin, Minnesota: Major floods

 Austin has a long history of flooding.
-The Cedar River, along with Dobbins Creek and Turtle Creek, flow through Austin, and many homes and businesses were constructed in flood plains.
+The Cedar River, along with Dobbins Creek and Turtle Creek, flow through Austin, and many homes and businesses were constructed in floodplains.
 A series of floods between 1978 and 2010 resulted in a major flood mitigation program.
-This involved the purchase and demolition of buildings within the flood plain, converting low-lying areas of town to parks, and the installation of a flood wall to protect downtown.
+This involved the purchase and demolition of buildings within the floodplain, converting low-lying areas of town to parks, and the installation of a flood wall to protect downtown.

 After two major floods in July 1978, city officials and local residents decided to take action.
 Locals organized the Floodway Action Citizens Task Source (FACTS), which met with local and state leaders, as well as members of the Army Corps of Engineers, but it was decided that major flood prevention measures would not be cost-effective.
 A Community Development Block Grant was won from the Department of Housing and Urban Development, allowing for the buyout of homes lying in the flood plain.
 City planners also vowed to no longer build new structures in the existing flood plains.
 In 1983 and 1993 major floods again damaged many Austin homes and businesses.
 Over 400 homes were affected and a new round of buyouts took place through the Hazard Mitigation Grant Program (HMGP).